yousufmadani444-hue/7nm-FinFET-Technology/README.md

 In case of plannar mosfet the gate capacitance per unit area is $$C_{ox} = \frac{\varepsilon_{ox}}{T_{ox}}$$
 Where:
 - εox → Permittivity of the oxide layer
-- Tox → Thickness of the oxide layer
+- Tox → Thickness of the oxide layer.

   The total gate capacitance is given by the total area times the gate capacitance per unit area that is Ctotal ​= Cox​ × W × L